 I’ll be honest here: this is easier said than done, but can be the most powerful link building options available.

-There are basically two ways to approach this.
+There are basically three ways to approach this.

 First, you can try the Skyscraper Technique.
 Just find a resource that people already link to, like this guide to the 10 best strains for insomnia and create something that’s 10 times better.
 Maybe you’ll create a guide to the best 40 strains for insomnia, include pictures for each strain, add another 2,000 words of supplemental information, build it with a table of contents, and include a great educational video to cap it all off.
 Next, just find everyone who linked to the old one and introduce them to your new and improved one.